jort.link ๐Ÿ‘–๐Ÿ”—

 Caveats & notes

 Using this service requires you to trust the Jortage project.
-A lack of trust is the source of the original Mastodon design flaw, and is the reason it's excused as non-optional and is not (and likely never will be) fixed. jort.link allows you to assign a trusted party to cache the link preview for you.
+A lack of trust is the source of the original Mastodon design flaw, and is the reason it's excused as non-optional and is not (and likely never will be) fixed. jort.link, in essence, allows you to assign a trusted party to cache the link preview for you.

 URL shortening is not and will not be provided.
 URL shortening obscures the destination of a link, and causes major issues if the host goes down or expires old tokens.
 Besides, fedi software (the intended place to use this service) all impose a fixed character penalty for all URLs, regardless of how long they are.